Jawidd/aws-project/TO-DO.md

-- [] optionally, provide API to upload photos to S3 to trigger processing
+- [] , provide API to upload photos to S3 to trigger processing